Join me!

 For seven or eight years now, I’ve experienced summers with consistent wildfire smoke.
 By now, I know to anticipate it as part of the gardening season.
 Over the years, I’ve noticed a change in my own garden due to the smoke.

 A couple of years ago, one echinacea stood out.
-Normally, echinacea finished growing and have gone to seed by the end of October or early November.
-But by October my echinacea was much sturdier than normal, trying so hard to bloom, go to seed, and complete its life cycle.
+Normally, echinacea finishes growing and has gone to seed by the end of October or early November.
+But by October, my echinacea was much sturdier than normal, trying so hard to bloom, go to seed, and complete its life cycle.
 Despite the bad conditions caused by a severely smoky summer, it was SO determined.

 Smoke causes stress in plants, as they feel the change in the air and recognize the danger.
 Every plant will react to this stress a little differently.
 In the case of the echinacea, it delayed the bloom as it wasn’t able to earlier.